-Note You can also use the Ribo utility to capture, translate, and display the protocol stream flowing between the client and the server.
-For details on how to obtain and use Ribo, visit the jConnect utilities Web page at at http://www.sybase.com/detail/1.6904.1009793.00.html.
+Note You can use the Ribo utility to capture, translate, and display the protocol stream flowing between the client and the server.
+You have the option to install Ribo when you install the Sybase Software Developer's Kit.

 PROTOCOL_CAPTURE connection property